capolitsch/SALTdenoiseR/README.md

 Please use the [SALTdenoiseR issues page](https://github.com/capolitsch/SALTdenoiseR/issues) to report bugs or ask general questions.
 This page may also be used to make requests for new features to be added to the package.

+When using the SALTdenoiseR package, please incude [these citations](https://capolitsch.github.io/SALTdenoiseR/authors.html) in your publications.

 ## Key references: